 When you roll out a new collaborative tool, the only way to know whether it’s working for your team—and whether they’re having any issues with the adoption of the new tool—is to ask them.

 When you introduce a new tool, make sure to check in regularly with your team and ask for feedback (for example, after the onboarding process, after 30 days of using the tool, and then again at 90 days).
 Asking for regular feedback can help you stay on top of any potential issues or challenges as they happen—and can also prevent you from sticking with a tool that’s ultimately not the right fit for your team.

 Introducing new technologies is always a bit of a challenge.
-But with these strategies, you have (almost) everything you need to successfully facilitate the adoption of new collaborative tools in your company, whether your teams are working in the office or remotely.
+But with these strategies, you have (almost) everything you need to successfully boost the adoption of new collaborative tools in your company, whether your teams are working in the office or remotely.

 Author: Deanna deBara